-The overruling clause shows the hardcore of the rightwing ideology in its transformation – from Begin’s perception of checks and balances and respect for the judicial authority, to a complete no confidence in the legal system and its accusation of a constitutional revolution.
-One way of reflecting the way the Likud travelled since Meridor was a minister of justice, to Netnyahu’s government with Shaked and Ohana as his chosen ministers of justice, is to compare the Basic Law: Legislation which was proposed, time and again, and did not yet pass.
-Looking at these governmental proposals, meant to map the checks and balances between the judicial and legislative authorities, including an overruling clause, tabled by the different ministers of justice, gives an insight into the transformation both of Likud’s ideology and the constitutive framework of Israeli democracy under Netanyahu’s rule.
+The salience of the override clause in Israeli right-wing ideology in recent years reflects the transformation from Menachem Begin’s respect for judicial authority and the democratic system of checks and balances, to a complete lack of confidence in the judiciary and accusations of an unauthorized constitutional revolution carried out by an activist court.
+The path the Likud traveled from Dan Meridor (minister of justice under Yitzhak Shamir) to Shaked and Amir Ohana (Netanyahu’s ministers of justice) is evident when examining the evolution of Basic Law: Legislation, which sought to redefine the checks and balances between the judicial and legislative branches.
+In particular, the various versions of the override clause included in the different legislative proposals reflect the transformation both of Likud’s ideology and the evolving constitutive framework of Israeli democracy under Netanyahu’s rule.

-Basic Law Legislation: Attempting to Constitute the Overruling Clause
+Basic Law Legislation: Attempting to Enact the Override Clause

-Before analyzing the particular justifications for each of the components of the right bloc – the ultraorthodox, the settlers, the anti-infiltrators and the anti-judicial revolution – in their special quest for overruling the supreme court, we begin by comparing the four major governmental proposals for Basic Law: Legislation, none of which actually passed.
-Two earlier attempts were made by ministers of Justice Zadok (1975) and Tamir (1978) both did not even have a proper discussion by their respective governments.
-The proposals discussed here are those submitted by ministers of justice of governments, except the 2004 Neeman’s public committee, appointed by PM Sharon to propose a Basic Law: Legislation and Shaked’s latest proposal of 2020 as an opposition member.
-The difference between the two Neeman’s versions and the two Shaked’s versions symbolizes the way of further radicalization and greater daring, as well as the accumulated rage against the supreme court within the right bloc.
-Demonstratively, in the 2012 proposal, Neeman the minister of justice did not even show the proposal to the president of the supreme court, Gronis, before submitting it to the Knesset – a proposal that all its purpose is to determine the subtle relations between the three branches of government; the relations between the justice department and the courts are more complex and antagonistic as the years pass.
-The proposals discussed are therefore Meridor’s 1992 under PM Rabin, Neeman’s committee (2004) under Sharon, Neeman as minister of justice under Netanyahu (2012), Shaked as minister of justice (2017) under Netanyahu and Shaked’s 2020 private proposal as an opposition member of Yamina.
+Before analyzing the particular reasons why each component of the right-wing bloc (the ultra-Orthodox, the settlers, the anti-immigrant lobby and opponents of a “judicial revolution”) were so eager to empower the Knesset to override Supreme Court rulings, we begin by comparing the four major governmental proposals for Basic Law: Legislation, none of which were enacted.
+Two earlier attempts were made by justice ministers Haim Zadok (1975) and Shmuel Tamir (1978), but were not seriously considered by the governments at the time.
+The proposals discussed below were submitted by ministers of justice, with the exception of the proposal put forward in 2004 by the Neeman Committee and Shaked’s latest proposal in 2020 as an opposition MK.
+The stark differences between the Neeman versions and the more daring and radical proposals by Shaked are another indication of the accumulated rage against the Supreme Court within the right-wing bloc.
+It is instructive to note that Neeman (then serving as minister of justice) did not even show his proposal to the Supreme Court president, Asher Gronis, before submitting it to the Knesset.
+The proposal’s sole purpose was to define the subtle relations between the three branches of government.
+The relations between the Justice Ministry and the courts became more complex and antagonistic as the years passed.
+The proposals outlined in Table 2 below include those presented by Meridor under Shamir (1992), the Neeman Committee under Sharon (2004), Neeman as minister of justice under Netanyahu (2012), Shaked as minister of justice under Netanyahu (2017), and Shaked’s private member’s bill as an opposition MK (2020).